Galitein/Ai1st-ai/README.md

 # Ai1st-ai

-This repository contains the AI components for the Ai1st & Bestforming project.
+This repository contains the AI backend for the Ai1st & Bestforming project.
 It provides services for document ingestion, embedding, semantic search, prompt generation, and integration with Google Drive, all exposed via a FastAPI backend.

 ---